 Sean O'Toole 52:21

 Hoarder houses are particularly just crazy.
 And you know, it's one of those cases where I don't think people realize how much value investors add in, like taking care of problem properties and getting them back to the point where they can be financed because a lot of these houses that investors buy, aren't, you know, aren't financiable, they aren't sellable.
 Like Like, oh investors flipping a house, but you know, without that flip, nobody's behind it.
 Because, you know, you know, you can't get financing.

 Kristi Cirtwill 52:54

 You have to be really creative with those properties because you're dealing with a problem property, but you're also dealing with a person who has some issues, they can't just up and move.
-That's not that's not realistic, you've really got to help them through that process and figure that process out with them.
+That's not realistic, you've really got to help them through that process and figure that process out with them.
 So, you're dealing with a lot so I think that's what I like about those is figuring out how to how to help a person and getting a deal for myself.
-Make it a win win.
+Make it a win-win.

 Aaron Norris 53:23

 What is harder marketing even look like?
 Are you rolling down the street being like, looks like you're a hoarder, call me!